A Project on Motherhood

 I would love as many mothers to join in as possible.

-Joining in.
 Email me fridabemighty[at]gmail[dot]com with your name and address with “LETTERS FROM MOTHERS” as the title.
 The only requirements are: being a mother (or grandmother!); willingness to read and write in English (it doesn’t matter if it’s not your first language); and being open to sending a letter to another mother anywhere in the world.
+Once you’ve emailed me I will send you full instructions and all the information you need.

 I will also take part, and I’ll be posting one of my favourite books to whoever recieves my letter.